TerraFERMA/schema-documentation/terraferma_options/system/nonlinear_solver/type__Picard/linear_solver/iterative_method__richardson/monitors.md

     Draws a graph over the convergence of the preconditioned residual during the solve.
-This option only works for systems where PETSc has been linked with the X library.
+This option only works for systems where PETSc has been linked with the X library and with PETSc <= 3.4.

 * [test_null_space](monitors/test_null_space.md "child")